getMoreBrain/bitmark-parser-generator/docs/classes/JsonParserClass.md

 ▸ **preprocessJson**(`json`): [`BitWrapperJson`](../interfaces/BitWrapperJson.md)[]

-Preprocess bitmark JSON into a standard format (BitWrapperJson[]) from either a bit or a bitwrapper as a string or a plain JS object
+Preprocess bitmark JSON into a standard format (BitWrapperJson[] object) from either a bit or a bitwrapper as a string or a plain JS object

 #### Parameters